Fields & Irrigation

 Freddie and Isabel take a moment for a picture.

 Above our third, northeast field is being readied for alfalfa.
-With
+With parishioners

-Everybody pitches in what they know.
+pitches in what they know.

 Here the same field, having been seeded with alfalfa in April of 2019, has